YinWinston/Group14-NLP-Final--Project/README.md

 ### Logistic Regression and Word Embeddings/Vectorization:
 To run the Logistic Regression Classifiers, open `Logistic Regression_JS.ipynb` and run the notebook.
 There also sections labeled for our TF-IDF + Logistic Regression approach, as well as our Word2Vec + Logistic Regression approach.
 All results should be output as print statements to the console.

+### BERT-based models
+To run the BERT-based models, open `NLP_Final_CoLab_Doc.ipynb` and run the notebook.
+The notebook should run in order, to allow for data processing.
+Further, if there are errors with finding the dataset, please change the filepath in the first cell.
+All results should be output as print statements to the console.